benansell/elm-webpack-seed/README.md

 elm package install
 ```

-### Development
+## Development
 Running the following command will start the app locally:
 ```
 npm start
 ```
 Now browse to the app at `http://localhost:8000/`

-The css can be generated separately by running
+The un-minified un-autoprefixed css can be generated separately by running
 ```
 npm run build-css
 ```